tporadowski/redis/Redis on Windows.md

 returns an RFD so `CONFIG REWRITE` can write; Windows `rename` unlinks the dest first (NTFS).

+## Cluster

+The cluster bus is ordinary TCP (`port + 10000`, or `cluster-port`) on the same per-loop IOCP as clients.
+Outgoing bus links use `ConnectEx` after the socket is associated with that loop (plain `connect()` is not completion- ported). `nodes.conf` is rewritten via a temp file; Windows drops the flock fd, unlinks dest, renames, then re-locks (NTFS cannot rename over an open name). `flock` itself is a no-op — give each node its own `cluster-config-file`.

+Bind a real address (`bind 127.0.0.1` is enough).
+Cluster requires it.

 ## What this port does not do

 - 32-bit